-'''

 This option is convenient for large file trees,

-'''

 because it recreates the existing file structure of the repository (one doesn't have to search for new backup files in all subdirectories).
-For current rsync version, the command and put them into the directory "BACKUP/BACKUP" (this is how rsync works).
+For current rsync version, the command yarsync pull --backup-dir BACKUP <remote> will copy updated files from the remote and put them into the directory "BACKUP/BACKUP" (this is how rsync works).
 To reduce confusion, make standard pull first (so that during the backup there are only file updates).